-The CA Common System Symbols Service lets CA products create, set, and use more system symbols.
+he CA Common System Symbols Service lets CA products create, set, and use more system symbols similar to the ones defined in the IEASYMxx member.
 It acts as an extension of the existing System Symbols defined in the IEASYSMxx member of SYS1.PARMLIB.

 Some CA products may use specific system symbols that are not provided by z/OS.
 The Common System Symbol Service simply adds the following symbols to those that already exist: